LeStegii/server-software/LOST.md

 # Minecraft lost software.
-This list contains Minecraft lost server software.
+This list contains lost server software.

-⚠️ **Warning!** The information may not be correct.
-They are very old software and it is difficult to find the information.
+⚠️ **Warning!** The information may be incorrect.
+The software listed here is likely old and official sources have been lost.

 ### ⬛ Bravo
 - **Version:** 1.5